-This year proudly marks Clearwater Marine Aquarium’s 50th Anniversary!
-For 50 years, CMA has helped to make a difference in our local marine ecosystems and the conservation and research efforts of species all over the world.
+2022 marked Clearwater Marine Aquarium’s 50th Anniversary!
+For over 50 years, CMA has helped to make a difference in our local marine ecosystems and the conservation and research efforts of species all over the world.
 Let’s look back on our history and how CMA became what it is today.

 Our Story Began in 1972

 Our story began in 1972 with a group of volunteers passionate about marine life who wanted to help educate the local community.
 With help from the city of Clearwater, marine biologist Dennis Kellenberger, our local community, and Sunset Sam, Clearwater Marine Science Center set the foundation for the Clearwater Marine Aquarium we know today.

 After opening with a fish exhibit to now offering over 15 animal habitat and guest experience areas, CMA continues to grow.
 While we still utilize the water treatment plant donated to us in 1978, we have expanded our facility to provide care for more rescued animals in need.
 Your support throughout the years has made this expansion possible and allows us to continue our mission; to preserve our environment while inspiring the human spirit through leadership in the rescue, rehabilitation, and release of marine life; environmental education; research; and conservation.